 - Melt 2 tablespoons of butter in small pan.
 Saute the onions until translucent and just barely beginning to brown.
 Add the garlic and saute for another minute.
 Add the mushrooms and sauté for 5 minutes until the mushrooms release their juices.
 Add the paprika, dill, salt and pepper.
 Set aside.

 - In a Dutch oven, melt 3 tablespoons of butter and stir in the flour, constantly whisking for several minutes until the mixture is a rich, caramelized brown.
-Add the milk and broth, still whisking until the mixture is smooth.
+Add the milk, broth, and soy sauce, still whisking until the mixture is smooth.
 Add the mushroom mixture.
 Bring to a boil, reduce heat to medium, cover and simmer for 15 minutes, stirring occasionally.
 Stir in the sour cream, simmer for another 2 minutes.
 Serve immediately with chopped parsley.
 Add a dollop of sour cream to each bowl if desired.

 - Served with crusty bread.